 Small Scale – The regional solution for liquefied gas distribution

-Small-Scale is an effective solution for making liquefied gas (Natural Gas or Ammonia) available to energy users not currently connected to pipeline networks.
-It increases the market for natural gas by distributing the gasusing a combination of both sea and land-based transport directly to the end-user.
+Small-Scale is an effective solution for making liquefied gas (Natural Gas, Ammonia and Hydrogen) available to energy users not currently connected to pipeline networks.
+It increases the market for natural gas by distributing the gas using a combination of both sea and land-based transport directly to the end-user.